Payment Plans Available

 In California, it is not necessary to use an attorney for a divorce.
 This is especially true if you and your spouse believe there is a chance of working together to reach a fair settlement.

 The paperwork required by the State of California for a Divorce or Legal Separation is overwhelming for almost everybody.
 It is time consuming, complicated and held to rigid standards by the Courts.
-We complete all the necessary paperwork and file everything in the appropriate county courthouse.
-You never have to worry if you have filled out the forms correctly or if you even have all the forms required for your process.
-We take care of everything and explain it along the way.
+At your direction, we complete all the necessary paperwork and file everything in the appropriate county courthouse.
+You never have to worry if you have filled out the forms correctly.
+We take care of everything and keep you advised of the status of your paperwork.

 Divorce Document Assistance offers legal document preparation services by licensed and bonded Legal Document Assistants.

-We are authorized by California law to provide assistance to members of the public who have chosen to retain control and represent themselves in legal matters.
+We are authorized by California law to provide assistance with the preparation of legal forms and documents to members of the public who have chosen to retain control and represent themselves in legal matters.

 We have over 30 years experience preparing legal documents and forms.
 We are an affordable alternative to hiring an attorney, and our resources and experience can save you thousands of dollars.